-The residential component is comprised of single detached and townhouse dwellings consistent with the low and medium density residential areas on the Demonstration Plan.
+The residential component is comprised of single detached and townhouse dwellings, as well as future medium density residential blocks, consistent with the residential areas on the Demonstration Plan.
 Per Section 3.5 of the CDP, the low-density residential designation permits detached, semi-detached, linked detached and grade-related townhouses.
 The medium density residential designation permits various types of townhouses and low-rise apartments up to four storeys.